Turskyi/coffee_app/README.md

 Errors: The code runs without errors.

-Button Function: Each button updates the order TextView in its layout by adding the correct pricd of an order.
+Button Function: Each button updates the order TextView in its layout by adding the correct price of an order.

 Code Readability